atenfyr/UAssetAPI/docs/src/README.md

 ## Support
 The source code of UAssetAPI is publicly available on GitHub at [https://github.com/atenfyr/UAssetAPI](https://github.com/atenfyr/UAssetAPI), and all contributions are greatly appreciated.

 Any bugs or feature requests that you may have can be submitted on the GitHub page as an issue.
-I am also active on the Unreal Engine Modding Discord server and will often answer questions about UAssetAPI usage and functionality, which you can join with this invite link: [https://discord.gg/zVvsE9mEEa](https://discord.gg/zVvsE9mEEa).
+You can also direct any questions you may have to the folks on the Unreal Engine Modding Discord server, which you can join with this invite link: [https://discord.gg/zVvsE9mEEa](https://discord.gg/zVvsE9mEEa).